top of page

 Education

-Present - Ph.D.
-Candidate, Biological Anthropology, University of Washington, Seattle, WA
+2025 - Ph.D., Biological Anthropology, University of Washington

 2021 - M.A.
-Biological Anthropology, University of Washington, Seattle, WA
+Biological Anthropology, University of Washington

 2019 - B.S.
-Human Evolutionary Biology; Medical Anthropology and Global Health, University of Washington, Seattle, WA
+Human Evolutionary Biology; Medical Anthropology & Global Health, University of Washington

 Research Interests

-Human biological diversity; Costs of reproduction; Biology of women; Functional morphology; Comparative anatomy; Orthopaedics; Biomechanics of bipedal locomotion; Osteoimmunology; Hormones and behavior
+Human biological diversity; Costs of reproduction; Biology of women; Functional morphology and comparative anatomy; Biomechanics of bipedal locomotion; Orthopaedics; Hormones and behavior; Osteoimmunology

 Affiliations